Alex-Skp/Data-job-posting-analysis/README.md

 ![Ironhack logo](https://i.imgur.com/1QgrNNw.png)
 # The Project
-This is the first week group project for the data class from Ironhack, in Berlin, march 2021 The description can be found at the end of this readme file.
+This is the first week group project for the data class from Ironhack, in Berlin, march 2021 The tasks can be found at the end of this readme file.

 ## The Team:
 [samcana]https://github.com/samcana